No script

 Timisoara and the 1989 communist revolution

-The communist revolution started on 16 Dec 1989 when the supporters of a Hungarian pastor peacefully protested against his removal by the local authorities.
-Police intervened using force and opened fire - which only angered protesters further.
+The Romanian Revolution started on 16 Dec 1989 when the supporters of a Hungarian pastor peacefully protested against his removal by the local authorities.
+Police intervened using force and opened fire, which only angered protesters further.

-As news of these events spread to families and friends, in the following days protests quickly erupted in other cities and factories in Western Romania.
-Eventually the events reached their climax in 23 December in Bucharest when dictator Nicolae Ceausescu fled and was later executed.
+As news of these events spread to families and friends, in the following days, protests quickly erupted in other cities and factories in Western Romania.
+Timisoara was the epicentre of the Romanian Revolution and became the first city to be declared free from communism on December 20, 1989.
+Eventually, the events reached their climax on 23 December in Bucharest when dictator Nicolae Ceaușescu fled and was later executed.

 Timisoara today